 There are a wide variety of pumpkins to choose from.

 Personally, I just use a typical orange Jack-O-Lantern pumpkin for my pumpkin soup recipe as they are the easiest to find.
-However, this recipe is so versatile to make all year round, so if pumpkins aren’t readily available, then I just swap out the pumpkin for butternut squash and it just becomes a butternut squash soup instead.
+However, this recipe is so versatile to make all year round, so if pumpkins aren’t readily available, then you can swap out the pumpkin for butternut squash and it just becomes a butternut squash soup instead.

 Make this creamy pumpkin soup with a few basic ingredients: